elunna/recipes/desserts_and_treats/mile-high triple-chocolate-espresso mousse pie.md

 6. Espresso Cream: Whisk cream, espresso powder, and confectioners' sugar to stiff peaks.
 Spread evenly over milk-chocolate mousse in pan, smoothing top.
 Refrigerate until set, at least 8 hours.
 (Pie can be loosely covered with plastic wrap and refrigerated up to 3 days.)
 7. To serve, lightly dust top with cocoa, then run a thin knife around edges of pan to loosen; unlock pan and lift sides to remove.
 Transfer pie to a serving plate or cake stand and cut into wedges.

-Cook's Notes
-If you are concerned about using raw eggs, look for the pasteurized variety at the store.
+Cook's Notes: If you are concerned about using raw eggs, look for the pasteurized variety at the store.

 ## Notes